philipkurian/philipkurian.github.io/_posts/2019-01-30-should-you-automate-100-percent.md

 ---
 layout: post
-title:  "Accumulated experience of social living"
+title:  "The myth of 100% automation"
+description: "Is it possible to do 100% automation"
 author: philip
 categories: [ Jekyll, tutorial ]
 image: assets/images/15.jpg